 While most comprehensive financial plans address similar core areas, your specific plan should be personalized to fit your life in Anchorage, AK — and structured to hold up even when things do not go as planned.

 Some of your financial goals may appear to conflict with one another.
 Retire earlier or build a larger cushion.
-Invest more or pay down debt faster.
+Direct more toward investing or concentrate on eliminating debt?
 Help family now or protect long-term security.

 We consider your income, savings, time horizon, debts, and spending patterns to design a portfolio aligned with your real-life behavior.
-A strategy you abandon during the first downturn is not a strategy that works.
+A portfolio that does not match your comfort level is unlikely to hold up when markets fluctuate.

 A durable financial plan cannot rely on ideal circumstances.
 Income and expenses can change unexpectedly.
-Longevity may exceed initial projections.
+People may live longer than anticipated.

 We model different conditions to assess how your financial plan may perform during volatility, higher expenses, or reduced income.